battleskorpion/HOIIVUtils/README.md

 Use Github Desktop to insure that you are fully up to date. ***(Recommended)***
-To use this program: WIP :If you want to run the program This is in pre-pre-alpha and we constinetly push commits that break the program so please keep in mind how **WIP** this is!
+To use this program: WIP :If you want to run the program This is in pre-pre-alpha and we constinetly push commits that break the program (on the dev branch now at least) so please keep in mind how **WIP** this is!

 ## Credits and Contributors

-Battleskropion
+battleskorpion
 Chris Cason
 SlothMcShain
 Fullcord